zzorica/packer-ansible-aws-terraform/README.md

 For example in circleci pipeline to automatically create packer images provisioned by ansible and then uploaded to aws.

-In dockerfile you can specify which version of tools you need
+In dockerfile you can specify which version of the tools you need

 ```
 ARG ANSIBLE_VERSION="2.10.1"